RobinMeow/ribynlinux/apps/hypr/hyprland.md

 ## Tasks

-- [ ] file picker / download destination chooser is not yet in darkmode, and is disgusting to use (cant show hidden files)
-- [ ] desktop file for disk usage, or zshrc alias
 - [ ] floating window with keybinds SUPER + (SHIFT) + ?
 - [ ] add file logging
-- [ ] swappy/slurp/grim desktop files for fullscreen shots or non edit copy screenshots
 - [ ] show workspace number in toolbar or somewhere (would fix the issue with needing a plugin/workspace viewer)
 - [ ] toggleable reserved space for waybar
 - [ ] time of day (waybar)
 - [ ] bluetooth open bluetui using a desktop file
 - [ ] volume control
-- [ ] make launchables for SUPER + E (oneshot gemini, google search, etc..)
 - [ ] lock screen
 - [ ] toggle margin/padding around windows and their border for space critical work
 - [ ] keyboards inputs can be configured using comma seperations ai was lying